Calvert County Health Department

 After lung cancer, colorectal cancer is the second leading cause of cancer deaths in the United States.
 Calvert County has a higher colorectal cancer death rate than the national average.

 Colorectal cancer is a cancer of the colon (large intestine) or the rectum.
-This type of cancer begins as a polyp, or a small growth of tissue, that can change over time into cancer.
+Colorectal cancer usually starts from polyps in the colon or rectum.
+A polyp is a growth that should not be there.
+Over time, some polyps can turn into cancer.
 Screening tests can find this cancer early by finding polyps and removing them before they turn into cancer.
+When colorectal cancer is caught early, 90% of people can be cured.

 What are the symptoms of colorectal cancer?

-Colorectal cancer usually has no symptoms early on, when treatment is most successful.
+Colorectal cancer usually has no symptoms early on.
 That is why screening tests are so important.
 However, if you have any of the following symptoms, see your doctor:

 • Blood in the stool